cysouw/graphicalgrammar/text/english.md

 ## German-style syntax in North America

-### Greene (1846) *A treatise on the structure of the English language* {#sec:greene1846}
+### Greene (1848) *A treatise on the structure of the English language* {#sec:greene1846}

 Samuel Stillman Greene (1810-1883) was a teacher in Boston in the 1840s.
 In 1851 he became professor of didactics at Brown University and superintendent of the public schools in Providence.
-Later he was "promoted" to professor of mathematics in 1855 and even astronomy in 1864.
+Later he was "promoted" to become professor of mathematics in 1855 and even astronomy in 1864.
 Basic biographical information on Greene is provided by Ward [-@ward1918: 24-27].
+Greene was a highly productive author of grammatical textbooks, which were quite popular at American schools:

-> The introduction, some thirty years ago, of the method of Sentential Analysis, devised by the German philologist Becker, and adapted to American school use in the meritorious works of Professor Greene and others, marks the only considerable innovation, in this country, on the Murray system. [@swinton1872: iii-iv, probably misattributing Greene with the introduction of Becker's approach]
+> The introduction, some thirty years ago, of the method of Sentential Analysis, devised by the German philologist Becker, and adapted to American school use in the meritorious works of Professor Greene and others, marks the only considerable innovation, in this country, on the Murray system. [@swinton1872: iii-iv, probably misattributing Greene with the introduction of Becker's approach to the USA]

 > Green’s Analysis deserves especial mention because it inaugurated a new movement.
 Glancing through his book one finds him clinging to the old method of parsing, but bringing it into connection with and laying emphasis upon sentence analysis accompanied by constant practice in sentence building. [@barbour1901: 18, erroneously calling the author "Green" instead of "Greene"]

 > Greene's "Analysis" of 1847 was the culmination of various influences breaking away from the older conceptions and the forerunner of numerous other textbooks of the next 25 years. [@lyman1922: 7]

-original version: [@greene1846]

-act of congress notice from 1846, preface signed 1847, identical editions from 1848 [@greene1848] and 1849 [@greene1849]. additional lessons and exercises in [@greene1848a]

-Greene cites only works in English translation, prominentnly Kühner.
-Kühner is part of Gelehrtenverein and cites Herling and Becker (e.g. 1835 https://books.google.de/books?id=5K1DAAAAIAAJ).
-However, no graphical grammar.
+All of Greene's textbooks repeat the same approach for different levels of proficiency and different audiences.
+The major developments of graphical grammar are found in the *treatise* [@greene1846], the *grammar* [@greene1860] and the *analysis* [@greene1874].
+His other grammatical writings will not be further discussed here.

+- *A treatise on the structure of the English language* [@greene1848]^[There is some confusion about the date of publication of the *treatise*.
+Görlach dates the original edition to 1846 [@gorlach1998: 152] and a google books copy is also dated 1846, available at <https://books.google.com/?id=GMYCAAAAIAAJ>, accessed 17 July 2026.
+This date probably arose because the act-of-congress notice at the start of the book is dated 1846.
+However, the preface is signed by Greene in 1847, and the copy at the library of congress [@greene1848] clearly states a publication date of 1848.]
+- *First lessons in language* [@greene1848a]
+- *The elements of English grammar* [@greene1856, first edition from 1852]
+- *An introduction to the study of English grammar* [@greene1856a; revised as @greene1868]
-he cites: Andrew & Stoddard (1836) *A grammar of the Latin language*
+- *A grammar of the English language* [@greene1860]

-no graphics, but very concise description of dependency structure "syntactic analysis"
+- *An analysis of the English language* [@greene1874]
+- *Outlines of English grammar* [@greene1879]

+Looking at the sources used by Greene it appears that he was not proficient in German.
+He cites mostly American authors, except for the Latin and Greek grammars of Raphael Kühner from Germany.
+However, Greene explicitly mentions that he used Kühner's work from English translations [@greene1846: 4].
+Kühner was part of the *Frankfurtische Gelehrtenverein* around Herling and Becker, but the English translations of Kühner's grammars do not appear to show any explicit reference to their work.
+Instead, the Latin grammar of Andrews & Stoddard [-@andrews1836] appears to have been a major influence on the grammatical analysis of Greene.
+Andrews & Stoddard do not use any graphical grammar, but their description of syntactic analysis is very similar to what Greene will use in his works.
+Andrews and Stoddard propose to always separate a sentence into a logical subject and predicate, including all modifiers (including objects as modifiers of the predicate).
+In a second step the logical subject and predicate are subdivided into their grammatical subject and predicate (roughly the "heads" in modern terminology) and their modifiers.
+An example of their analysis is shown below for the example [@next].

-> In analyzing a proposition, it is first to be divided into its logical subject and predicate. \
-> If the logical subject consists of more than one word, its grammatical subject should be pointed out, and distinguished as simple or compound. \
-> When the grammatical subject is determined, the words which modify or limit it should next be specified, and then the words which modify them, and so on, until the logical subject is exhausted. \
-> In analyzing the logical predicate, the grammatical predicate should first be mentioned, then the words which modify or limit it, and their modifiers, until the logical predicate is exhausted. [@andrews1836: 254-255
+> In analyzing a proposition, it is first to be divided into its logical subject and predicate. […] If the logical subject consists of more than one word, its grammatical subject should be pointed out, and distinguished as simple or compound. […] When the grammatical subject is determined, the words which modify or limit it should next be specified, and then the words which modify them, and so on, until the logical subject is exhausted. […] In analyzing the logical predicate, the grammatical predicate should first be mentioned, then the words which modify or limit it, and their modifiers, until the logical predicate is exhausted. [@andrews1836: 254-255]

 ::: ex
 Mithridātes, duārum et viginti gentium rex, totǐdem linguis jura dixit